Spire Global Germany GmbH, represented by Dipl.-Ing. Peter Platzer

 The Employer and the Employee collectively the “Parties”, and each individually a “Party”

 The Employer is affiliated with Spire Global Inc. and as such part of the Spire global group of companies (hereinafter the “Spire Global Group”).

-Until September 30, 2023, the Employee will be employed by the Employer’s sister company, Spire Global Luxembourg S.a.r.l. (“Spire LUX”) as Executive Vice President – Business Development.
-This employment agreement shall be terminated as of the expiry of the afore-mentioned date by mutual agreement of termination between the relevant parties.
+Until September 30, 2023, the Employee has been employed by the Employer’s sister company, Spire Global Luxembourg S.a.r.l. (“Spire LUX”) as Executive Vice President – Business Development.
+This employment agreement has been terminated as of the expiry of the afore-mentioned date by mutual agreement of termination between the relevant parties.

 Under currently applicable German law the tax burden on the remuneration of the Employee is higher than in Luxembourg.
 The Parties have calculated that the relevant average tax rate under German law is 5.7% higher than in Luxembourg (the “Additional Tax Burden”).
 Compared to the net compensation while working in Luxembourg, the Additional Tax Burden has a negative impact on the Employee’s monthly net compensation.

 The Parties wish to reflect the Additional Tax Burden in this Employment Agreement by granting the Employee an additional incremental grant of equity intended to reduce the Additional Tax Burden in the form of a partial net remuneration.
 This compensation shall be temporary while the status of the overall effects of the Employee having moved to Germany will be monitored in connection with the annual review of executive compensations by the Compensation Committee of the Board of Directors of Spire Global (the “Compensation Committee” and the “Board”).

 The Company believes that it is in its best interests to provide the Employee with an incentive to continue her services and to motivate her to maximize the value of the Company upon a Change in Control for the benefit of its ultimate stockholders.